pyeparse/pyeparse/README.rst

 Notes
 ^^^^^

-A few things to make clear:
+Before you get started, a few things to point out:

     * This package has alpha status and is only tested for the author's use cases.
 Contributions are welcome but at the moment we can't provide strong support.

     * We tested the codes for different datasets and EyeLink devices.
 Still the parsing support will be limited to the cases we encountered.
 Reports and feedback are welcome.

-    * The philosophy behind this package strongly draws from MNE-Python, a package for MEG/EEG data processing hosted by authors: https://github.com/mne-tools/mne-python
+    * The philosophy behind this package and the code itself strongly draw from MNE-Python, a package for MEG/EEG data processing hosted by the authors: https://github.com/mne-tools/mne-python